mlagerberg/BitChess/README.md

 ## Building

-Simply run `make` to build on Linux or Windows.
+Simply run `make` to build on Linux or Windows (assuming you have the gcc build tools installed[1]).
 Note that that the Windows version isn't tested as often as the Linux version, and doesn't support multi-threading.

+[1]: On Linux: `sudo apt-get install gcc`, on Windows: http://www.mingw.org/

 ## Why this project?